REGENERATIVE ECONOMY ACTIVATOR PROGRAM

 Who is this program for?

-The REAP is tailored for up to 12 enterprises seeking to regenerate the Adelaide Hills and Southern Coasts region of South Australia.
+The REAP is tailored for a cohort of enterprises seeking to regenerate the Adelaide Hills and Southern Coasts region of South Australia.
 We are seeking entrepreneurs who are passionate about the region and the opportunities of the regenerative economy.

 The eligibility criteria are: